-AEye anticipates growing demand for its 4SightTM Intelligent Sensing Platform across three major markets, the Automotive, Industrial and Mobility markets.
-AEye anticipates the total addressable market for lidar-based perception technology to grow to \$42 billion by 2030.
-Within those markets, AEye is targeting attractive segments including advanced driver-assistance systems, or ADAS, autonomous driving, commercial trucking, robotaxis, and various Industrial and Mobility market segments such as mining, aviation, shuttles, railway, and intelligent transportation systems, or ITS.
-This provides AEye with multiple opportunities for sustained growth by enabling new applications and product features across these market segments.
+We anticipate growing demand for our 4SightTM Intelligent Sensing Platform across two major markets, Automotive and Industrial.
+We also anticipate the total addressable market for lidar-based perception technology will grow to \$42 billion by 2030.
+Within those markets, we are targeting attractive segments including advanced driver-assistance systems, or ADAS, autonomous driving, commercial trucking, robo-taxis, and various Industrial market segments such as mining, aerospace, defense, railway, and intelligent transportation systems, or ITS.
+This provides us with multiple opportunities for sustained growth by enabling new applications and product features across these market segments.
 However, as our customers continue R&D projects to commercialize solutions that rely on lidar technology, it is difficult to estimate the timing of ultimate end market and customer adoption.
-In the Automotive market for example, which accounted for 76% and 79% of revenue in 2021 and 2020, respectively, AEye's growth and financial performance will be heavily influenced by its ability to successfully integrate into OEM programs that require years of development, testing, and validation.
-Because of the size and complexity of these OEM programs, AEye sees its existing Tier 1 partnerships as a substantial competitive advantage given their large scale, mass-production capabilities, and existing OEM customer relationships.
-AEye's primary focus in Automotive is on ADAS for passenger and commercial vehicle autonomy, particularly highway autonomy applications.
+In the Automotive market for example, which accounted for 52% and 76% of revenue in 2022 and 2021, respectively, our growth and financial performance will be heavily influenced by our ability to successfully integrate into OEM programs that require years of development, testing, and validation.
+Because of the size and complexity of these OEM programs, we see our existing Tier 1 partnerships as a substantial competitive advantage given their large scale, mass-production capabilities, and existing OEM customer relationships.
+Our primary focus in the Automotive market is on ADAS for passenger and commercial vehicle autonomy, particularly highway autonomy applications.
 We believe that growth in that market is driven by both more stringent safety regulations and consumer demand for vehicles offering increased safety.
-AEye will need to anticipate and adapt to any changes in the regulatory environment, as well as changes in consumer demand in order to take advantage of this opportunity.
+We will need to anticipate and adapt to any changes in the regulatory environment, as well as changes in consumer demand in order to take advantage of this opportunity.

-Additionally, AEye is increasing its investments in international operations and partnerships that will position the company to expand its business globally and meet growing demand in the international markets.
-This is an important part of AEye's core strategy and may expose AEye to additional factors such as foreign currency risk, additional operating costs, and other risks and challenges that may impact the ability to meet projected sales and margins.
+Additionally, we are increasing our investments in international operations and partnerships that will position us to expand our business globally and meet growing demand in international markets.
+This is an important part of our core strategy and may expose us to additional factors such as foreign currency risk, additional operating costs, and other risks and challenges that may impact our ability to meet projected sales and margin targets.